onepalebluedot/phone-finder/README.md

 ### Prerequisites

-- A modern web browser (Chrome, Firefox, Safari, Edge)
 - A working webcam
 - Internet connection (required for loading the TensorFlow.js model)

 ### Installation

 No installation is required!
-Simply open the `phone_finder.html` file in your web browser, or visit the [GitHub Pages](https://onepalebluedot.github.io/phone-finder/) if hosted.
+Simply open the `phone_finder.html` file in your web browser.

 ### Usage